Ask Slashdot: How Do I Explain Copyright To My Kids? - Slashdot

 Or.. as someone earlier posited: Maybe you should ask your son to explain copyrights to you.

-Start with the US Constitution (Score:4, Insightful)
+Start with the US Constitution (Score:5, Insightful)

 It's actually pretty brief and clear: